-Hatiora is a species of cultivated ornamental cactus with commonly known varieties such as Easter Cactus, Whitsun Cactus or Christmas Cactus, depending on its flowering season.
-These plants are among the most popular varieties of cultivated cactus.
-Some varieties, such as Drunken Dream, have arched stems and are sold for hanging baskets.
-It is an epiphytic plant, one that grows mostly on tree trunks in wet and humid regions.
+Hatiora is a genus of ornamental cacti among the most popular cultivated cacti.
+Some of them have arched stems and are sold for hanging baskets.
+They are epiphytic plants and grow mostly on tree trunks in wet and humid regions.

 The stems of Hatiora may be leaf-shaped or flat.
-Depending on the species, it can grow to maximum lengths ranging between 20 inches (50 cm) and 6 feet (1.8 m).
-The stems are green all year round and are smooth, rather than toothed or scalloped.
-Funnel-shaped, small flowers that resemble tiny daisies grow at the end of stem segments.
-These range in colour from yellow, orange, red and pink.
-In some conditions, Hatiora can flower twice a year.
+Depending on the species, it can grow to maximum lengths ranging between 20 inches and 6 feet (0.5 and 1.8 m).
+The stems are smooth rather than toothed or scalloped and green all year round.
+The small funnel-shaped flowers resemble tiny daisies and grow at the end of stem segments.
+They range in color from yellow, orange, red to pink.

-Hatiora grows in the wild in tropical rain forests of south Eastern Brazil, as far south as the state of Parana, along the border with Paraguay.
-Although it grows mostly on tree trunks, it is sometimes found growing on rocky ground.
-In the wild, Hatiora bloom in spring and will sometimes flower twice in one year.
+Hatioras grow in the wild in tropical rain forests of south-eastern Brazil, as far south as the state of Parana, along the border with Paraguay.
+Although they grow mostly on tree trunks, they are sometimes found growing on rocky ground.
+Hatioras bloom in spring in the wild and will sometimes flower twice in one year.

-Light: This tropical cacti likes bright partial light only.
-It should never be exposed to full sunlight or midday sunlight.
+Light: These tropical cacti like bright partial light only.
+They should never be exposed to full sunlight or midday sunlight.

-Soil: Due to its natural growing environment being on rocks or trees, this cacti requires rough soil to grow well.
+Soil: Due to its natural growing environment on the rocks or trees, these cacti require rough soil to grow well.
 A 1:1 mixture of potting soil to pumice, tree bark, or perlite is required.
 Pumice is preferred.

 Fertilizer: Hatioras prefers fertilization every 14 days.
-Use a balanced 10-10-10 fertilizer, and dilute to half strength.
-Do not fertilize during resting period.
+Use a balanced 10-10-10 fertilizer dilute to half strength.
+Do not fertilize during the resting period.

-Hatiora thrives best in indirect light with exposure to morning and evening sun.
-It prefers a well drained soil.
+Hatioras thrives best in indirect light with exposure to morning and evening sun.
+They prefer well-drained soil.
 Cactus or epiphytic compost works well.
-It can be propagated easily through cuttings that can root immediately in soil.
-Hatiora likes long nights of about 14 hours.
-Cover the plant with a paper bag to shut out sunlight.
-Try not to reposition the plant once flower buds appear, as these could fall off during any movement.
-It needs a month's rest after flowering, so water sparingly during this period.
+These cacti can be propagated easily through cuttings that can root immediately in soil.
+Hatioras like long nights of about 14 hours.
+Cover the plants with a paper bag to shut out sunlight.
+Try not to reposition the plant once flower buds appear, as they could fall off during any movement.
+Hatioras need a month's rest after flowering, so water sparingly during this period.